Review update: 2020 Audi A6 Allroad proves an SUV isn't necessary

 Miss: Quattro Ultra is not your father’s Quattro

 The air suspension is there, but the Quattro Ultra system falls short.
 I’d never spun the front wheels of a Quattro-equipped Audi until I drove the 2020 Audi A6 Allroad in the snow and ice.
 That's because this latest Allroad features the Quattro Ultra system, which is also used in the smaller A4 Allroad.
 It uses an electronic clutch pack that can disengage the rear wheels for better fuel efficiency.
 In some modes and under certain conditions, the A6 Allroad is front-wheel drive until it detects front-wheel slip and engages the rear wheels.
-Blasphemy!.
-The RS 6 Avant, which is based on the same A6 platform has proper Quattro with power going to all four wheels at all times.
+Blasphemy!
+The RS 6 Avant, which is based on the same A6 platform, has proper Quattro with power going to all four wheels at all times.

 2020 Audi A6 Allroad